 FutureLearn, the best online education provider in the UK, has helped to put British online courses on the global map.
 In addition to online courses, FutureLearn offers some of the best-in-class micro-credential services, credentials, and online degrees.

 FutureLearn is an attractive training platform with a wide range of courses.
-The majority of them are free, and the sign-up process is risk-free because it does not require credit card information.
+Most of them are free, and the sign-up process is risk-free because it does not require credit card information.

 I am confident in recommending the Platform because of its excellent selection of online degrees and free certification courses.
-On the website, there are also excellent peer-to-peer discussion forums and well-designed syllabuses.
+The website also has excellent peer-to-peer discussion forums and well-designed syllabuses.
 What else could you possibly want?